kevinschaich/mintable/docs/README.md

 This will launch a local web server (necessary to authenticate with Plaid's servers) for you to connect your banks.

 To add a new account, click the blue **Link A New Account** button.
 To re-authenticate with an existing account, click the blue **Update** button next to the account name in the table.

+> **Note:** Plaid is the default import integration and thes steps are not necessary if you've already run `mintable setup`.

 ### Manually – on your local machine – via CSV bank statements